FAQs

 Pacific Indemnity issue policies on behalf of:

-As a result, Pacific Indemnity now issue policies on behalf of IAL.
-For more details, see ‘Why has CGU Insurance Limited has transferred its business into Insurance Australia Limited?’ below.
+As a result, Pacific Indemnity now issue policies on behalf of CGUA.
+For more details, see ‘What does the Scheme Transfer from IAL to CGUA mean?’ below.

 What is the advantage of this partnership with Zurich Australian Insurance Limited for our partner brokers?